Skip to sign in Skip to content

 Now here's the problem…

-Some email providers, like Hushmail, use a private message center to keep emails secure.
-(Don’t worry, we’ll explain more about what this is later).
+Some email providers, like Hushmail, take a different approach.
+Instead of sending sensitive information in a regular email, the message is accessed through a secure link.
+(Don't worry, we'll explain more about what this is later).

 How do you buy encryption for Gmail?